tc39/proposal-compartments/README.md

   // In order for the module-loader Compartment to be useful for a
   // Lockdown-Compartment shim, we must disallow vendors from including
   // any shared intrinsics beyond those specified by the module loader proposal.
+  // Note: The champions do not like the name `inherit` so this will likely
+  // change in a future version.
   inherit: boolean,

   // Globals to copy onto this compartment's unique globalThis.